 Don't give up after offering a vegetable a few times.
 It takes repeated exposure.
 Switching up how you serve the vegetables can help too.
 Some kids won't eat raw tomatoes but will eat cooked diced tomatoes in a pasta sauce.

 Tips for Getting Your Kids to Eat Healthy Foods

 How can you actually get your kids to eat more of these super-healthy foods?
 Try these ideas.

-Get your children involved in the cooking and they'll be more likely to try the food.
-Try these 10 easy dinners that kids can help cook.
+- Get your children involved in the cooking and they'll be more likely to try the food.

 - Serve food family-style so that kids can choose what and how much they would like to eat from the food on the table, recommends Emma Fogt, M.B.A., M.S., R.D.N.
 "Always have one food on the table that the limited-eater child likes," she says.
 "The child may eat a lot of bread, but you will also have your other foods on the table for them to try."